 - Segment number 3 is lost.

-- When the receiver receives the packet 4, 5, and 6.
+- When the receiver receives packets 4, 5, and 6.

-- The receiver sends selective acknowledgment with the ranges of sequence numbers for 4, 5, and 6.
+- The receiver sends selective acknowledgment with a range having sequence numbers 4, 5, and 6.